Analysis | The undeniable overlap of politics, vaccinations and the impact of the virus’s fourth wave

 The reality, though, is that there’s no real question about the efficacy, as is obvious when considering the available data about the most recent wave of infections.
 What’s more, where politics overlaps with those data — on mandates or the lack thereof and on the adoption of vaccines in a state — it reflects negatively on that right-wing opposition.

 We’ll begin with a study published Tuesday by the Centers for Disease Control and Prevention.
-It looked at more than 43,000 coronavirus infections in Los Angeles County from May through the end of July among people age 16 and over.
-On July 25, 53 percent of county residents were fully vaccinated, but, during the period studied in the report, more than 70 percent of infections were among those who had not received a dose of the vaccine.
-Among those hospitalized or moved into intensive care, the difference was more stark: 84 percent of those hospitalized and 87 percent of those who wound up in intensive care units (ICUs) were unvaccinated.
+It looked at more than 43,000 coronavirus infections in Los Angeles County from May through the end of July among people age 16 and older.
+On July 25, 53 percent of county residents were fully vaccinated, but, during the period studied, more than 70 percent of infections were among those who had not received a dose of coronavirus vaccine.
+Among those who were hospitalized or moved into intensive care, the difference was more stark: Eighty-four percent of those hospitalized and 87 percent of those in intensive care units (ICUs) were unvaccinated.

 (The graph below shows the relative number of people hospitalized and sent to the ICU by the size of the second and third charts.)